 How Does Home Insurance Treat Flat Roofs?

-A flat roof does not automatically disqualify you from an affordable homeowners insurance policy.
+A flat roof is not considered a bad roof.
+It doesn’t automatically disqualify you from an affordable homeowners insurance policy.
 In fact, flat roofs might become more popular as white and green roofs become more of an urban staple.
 Insurance companies tend to consider the following when pricing policies for homes with flat roofs:

 - Flat proportion: If only a tiny portion of your home has a flat roof (e.g., a recent addition to the house), insuring your home may not be an issue.
 Insurers have different thresholds for what they consider a flat roof, so be sure to ask when shopping for policies.